Moonsorrow: Relationships with right-wing extremism

+Moonsorrow did in 2021 cancel their appearance at Steelfest, distancing themselves from far-right bands added to the lineup.
+They have spoken against the baseless accusations of extremist right wing idology many times in the past.

 Lyrics

 Moonsorrow's lyrics draw inspiration from Finnish mythology, legends and poetry.
 In the beginning the lyrics were written in English (the first demo was titled "Thorns Of Ice"), but since Tämä ikuinen talvi they have been written exclusively in Finnish (with the exception of a brief spoken-word monologue added to a re-recording of "Hvergelmir", which is in Swedish).
 For instance, the song "Sankaritarina" from Voimasta Ja Kunniasta features lyrics directly translated from Hávamál.